 - Competitive interest rates

 A vast majority of bariatric patients have paid for their surgeries via private insurance, Medicaid or Medicare.
-Still, there are patients who have had to cover the surgery through alternative sources of financing.
+Still, some patients have had to cover the surgery through alternative sources of financing.
 There are also people out there who qualify for bariatric surgery but are not able to get the help they need because they are either uninsured or underinsured.

 These are the bariatric surgery financing options available.